top of page

 The Chateau du Jonquier has quite some stories to tell...

-In 2025 – 300 years after construction began – Ellen and Tobias Alpsten bought Château du Jonquier and 4.5 ha of surrounding land.
+In 2025 – 300 years after construction began – Ellen and Tobias Alpsten acquired the Château du Jonquier and 4.5 ha of surrounding land.
 Together with their three sons Linus (21), Caspar (19) and Gustav (15) they plan to turn the estate into “the most beautiful house in Provence”.